 Whenever you want to know whether your story is working or not.
 Whenever you would like to speed the development process up.
 Whenever you can't figure out why something isn't working and it starts to drive you nuts.
 People who work with me on projects several drafts down the line often come back to me with their next project at outline stage: the earlier you get me involved the more time I can save you.
 The earliest i've ever come in to a project is at idea stage before a single word was written down; the latest is during pre-production.

 I've written a script.
 Can you work on it with me?

-This depends a bit on a bunch of things.
+This depends on a bunch of things.
 A script editor is an expensive way to get early stage feedback on the first draft of your first feature script.
-It's always worth going through some revisions and drafts yourself before you seek anyone's input and even then, it's miles better to start with other writers, if you can, or other people involved in filmmaking, or anyone you can persuade to read and comment on your script, before you pay anyone to do this.
+It's always worth going through some revisions and drafts yourself before you seek anyone's input and even then, it's miles better to start with other writers, if you can, or other people involved in filmmaking, or anyone else you can persuade to read and comment on your script, before you pay anyone to do this.

 If you've had some feedback, done some revising, and you'd like to ask me about a session to discuss your script in detail, email me and tell me that.

 It isn't nearly expensive enough.
 Especially when you think that a solid story is the only reason any of us go to the cinema, and when you bear in mind the years that get wasted in development because nobody really knows what's going wrong.
 Good development will save you a ton of money and time.